 Cleaning stone or masonry on listed buildings is not always easy.
-More often than not, the stone or masonry is very delicate.
-This means it can easily be damaged by jet washing, harsh chemicals and other inappropriate cleaning processes.
-In order to protect the stone and masonry, and leave a property looking as good as possible, it is important to select the right stone cleaning and restoration methods for the job.
+More often than not, stone or masonry is very delicate.
+This means it can easily be damaged by jet washing, harsh chemicals and other unsuitable cleaning processes.

-Luckily, our teams have built up a huge amount of experience cleaning listed buildings of all kinds, making Spectrum the perfect choice for your project.
+We are very thankful our teams have built up a considerable amount of experience cleaning listed buildings of all kinds.
+This makes Spectrum the perfect choice for your project.

-Carrying out regular exterior stone cleaning on the façade of a listed building helps to prevent dirt and grime detracting from the period features and charm of the property.
-It also helps to ensure that the building is kept in good condition and properly preserved for future generations.
+Carrying out regular exterior stone cleaning on the façade of a listed building helps prevent dirt and grime.
+The property's period features and charm will no longer be detracted from.
+It also ensures that the building is kept in good condition and adequately preserved for future generations.

-As stone and masonry can become fragile and brittle over time, it is incredibly important to use appropriate cleaning methods on these types of properties.
+It is crucial to use appropriate cleaning methods on these properties.
+Stone and masonry can become fragile and brittle over time.
 A lot of listed buildings have intricate stone carvings and brickwork.
 Protecting these is often key to preserving the character and integrity of the building.

-Unlike other cleaning systems, DOFF machines use low pressure jets of superheated water to clean stone and masonry.
-The water used in the process reaches temperatures of more than 150˚C. This high temperature means that DOFF machines are able to remove dirt and grime using low pressure jets of water.
+Unlike other cleaning systems, DOFF machines use low-pressure jets of superheated water to clean stone and masonry.
+The water used in the process reaches temperatures of more than 150˚C. This high temperature means that DOFF machines can remove dirt and grime using low-pressure jets of water.
 This protects the substrate while thoroughly cleaning stone and masonry on the façade.

 Another method commonly used by stone cleaning experts is the TORC system.
-An evolution of the Jos system, TORC is suitable for the removal of carbon sulphation, brittle paints, limescale and other forms of discolouration.
+An evolution of the Jos system, TORC is suitable for removing carbon sulphation, brittle paints, limescale and other forms of discolouration.

 This four-stage process is gentle on stone and masonry but tough on dirt and grime.
-This means the substrate is protected throughout the process and ensures the building looks as good as possible when the work is complete.
+The substrate is protected throughout the process and ensures the building looks as good as possible when the work is complete.

-By combining these two methods, we’re able to remove virtually all dirt and grime that’s built up on the surface of a building.
-Our teams are able to carry out this work quickly and efficiently to leave the façade of a listed building looking like new.
+By combining these two methods, we’re able to remove virtually all dirt and grime built up on a building's surface.
+Our teams can carry out this work quickly and efficiently to leave the façade of a listed building looking like new.

-Another benefit of combing the DOFF system with our own patented process is that it allows us to access almost all parts of a building’s exterior, and carrying out thorough brick and stone cleaning, without the need for scaffolding.
-As erecting scaffolding is often the most expensive and time consuming part of listed building stone cleaning, this helps to minimise costs to the client and helps projects to proceed quickly.
+Combining the DOFF system with our own patented process allows us to access almost all parts of a building’s exterior.
+It also allows us to carry out thorough brick and stone cleaning without the need for scaffolding.
+Erecting scaffolding is often the most expensive and tedious part of listed building stone cleaning.
+Our system minimises costs to the client and helps projects proceed quickly.

-Once work is complete on a masonry or stone cleaning London project, we send a detailed report to the client containing images and videos of the work carried out.
-Due to access issues, it can be difficult for clients to inspect our work, so we find that providing them with detailed photos and videos is a great way to demonstrate just how thorough our operatives are.
+Once work is complete on the masonry or stone cleaning, we send a detailed report to the client containing images and videos of the work.
+It can be difficult for clients to inspect our work due to access issues.
+We find providing them with detailed photos and videos is a great way to demonstrate just how thorough our operatives are.

-Over the years, our teams have gained a huge amount of experience cleaning and restoring listed buildings.
+Over the years, our teams have gained a tremendous amount of experience cleaning and restoring listed buildings.
 From removing graffiti from crumbling stonework to cleaning algae, mould and staining from Victorian masonry, we’re able to clean every type of surface and restore a building to its former glory quickly and easily.
-Our teams are based in London but work on properties all over the country, so don’t hesitate to get in touch to discuss your project.
+Our teams are based in London but work on properties all over the country.
+Please do not hesitate to get in touch to discuss your project.